 Alongside The Misfit Economy, Kyra is a co-founder of The Point People, a collective of innovators, artists, and entrepreneurs committed to driving systemic change for a more equitable society.

 She has written for and appeared in publications around the world, including BBC, NPR, The Economist, The Financial Times, TIME, Newsweek, Harvard Business Review, Fast Company, Wired, Forbes, Dazed and Confused, The Irish Times, Le Monde, and The Guardian.
-Kyra has also spoken at various places, including TED, 10 Downing Street, the House of Commons, Google, The School of Life, the London School of Economics, Cambridge University, Central St. Martins, and the Barbican Centre.
+Kyra has also spoken and consulted for various places, including 10 Downing Street, TED, the House of Commons, Google, The School of Life, the London School of Economics, Cambridge University, Central St. Martins, and the Barbican Centre.

 In the past, Kyra worked as a journalist at The Guardian (a leading newspaper), as a consultant at SustainAbility (a think-tank and consultancy), and as a project manager at Business in the Community (a business-led charity).